leahgaeta/MATLAB-References/Fall20Material/README.md

 ## ENG EK 125 for Fall 2020
 This repository provides discussion notes and resources for students in BU's ENG EK 125 course that I'm a graduate teaching assistant for.
+These are for the MATLAB portion of the course.

 #
 **Discussion Section BA Notes:**